hkiruban/Core-Systems/Basics/Database-Logic/README.md

 | **WHERE** | The "Filter" | Only picking items that are on sale (specific conditions). |

 ### Objectives
-* Master set-based logic for quantitative analysis.
+* Master set-based logic
-* Optimize filtering to handle high-frequency market data.
+* Optimize filtering to handle data.